MMcClure11/rails-project-book-nook/specs.md

  - [X] Views use helper methods if appropriate
     - uses helpers for logged_in vs logged_out navbar, formatting displaying the author of a book, and displaying reviews
  - [X] Views use partials if appropriate
-    - use partials for forms when new and edit are the same such as for books, reviews, and lists, uses a partial to display error messages
+    - use partials for forms when new and edit are the same such as for books, reviews, and lists, uses a partial to display error messages and books_table for books index and lists show page